spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 problems above are not unique to async functions.
 The same problems apply to
 generators: async functions merely inherit them as they're very similar.

-Async functions also add a new major problem: loss of generality.
+Async functions also go another step backwards.

-## Async functions: another step back
+## Loss of generality and power

 Despite their shortcomings, generator based coroutines have one redeeming
 quality: they allow you to redefine the coroutine execution engine.
 This is